-- Officers meeting the agreed timetable of deliverables; - We can rely on the work of internal audit if planned; - Our accounts opinion and value for money conclusion being unqualified; - ► Appropriate quality of documentation is provided by the Council; and - ▶ The Council has an effective control environment.
+- officers meet the agreed timetable of deliverables; - ▶ there are no significant deficiencies in the operating effectiveness of the internal controls for key processes outlined in section 4.2 above; - we can rely on the work of internal audit as planned; - our accounts opinion and value for money conclusion are unqualified; - ▶ the Council provides appropriate quality documentation; and - ▶ the Council has an effective control environment.

-If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
+If any of the above assumptions prove unfounded, we will seek a variation to the agreed fee.
 This will be discussed with the Council in advance.

-Fees for the auditor's consideration of correspondence from the public and formal objections will be charged in addition to the scale fee.
+Fees for the auditor's consideration of correspondence from the public and any formal objections will be charged in addition to the scale fee.

-&lt;sup>1 Our fee for the certification of grant claims is based on the indicative scale fee set by the PSAA.
+1 Our fee for the certification of grant claims is based on the indicative scale fee set by the PSAA.